DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-05-29-structured-data-for-pre-degree-qualifications.md

   - text: Add maths GCSE grade 4 (C) or above, or equivalent
     caption: A reminder of the different GCSE standard equivalent options we show candidates (in this case for maths).
 The label for ‘GCE O level’ is changed to ‘O level’ to avoid confusion with GCSE.
   - text: What grade is your maths GCSE?
-    caption: This question is unchanged, except that the grade field now uses an autocomplete that gives options from 9 to 1, A\* to G, and U.
+    caption: This question is unchanged, except that the grade field now uses an autocomplete that gives options from 9 to 1, A\- to G, and U.
   - text: What English GCSE did you do?
     caption: For an English GCSE, we ask candidates to enter each of their GCSE qualifications in this subject area.
-When entering grades, an autocomplete gives a list of options from 9 to 1, A\* to G, and U. For English and English Studies, as both single and double awards are available, these options go from 9-9 to 1-1, A\*A\* to GG, 9 to 1, A to G, and U. If they select ‘Other English subject’, we also ask for the name of the exam.
+When entering grades, an autocomplete gives a list of options from 9 to 1, A\- to G, and U. For English and English Studies, as both single and double awards are available, these options go from 9-9 to 1-1, A\*A\- to GG, 9 to 1, A to G, and U. If they select ‘Other English subject’, we also ask for the name of the exam.
   - text: What science GCSEs did you do?
     caption: For science GCSEs, we ask candidates to tell us how many science GCSEs they did.
 When entering grades, an autocomplete gives a list of options.
-For a single award, options go from 9 to 1, A* to G, and U. For a double award, options go from 9-9 to 1-1, A\*A\* to GG, and U. For a triple award, we ask for a grade for each subject – Biology, Chemistry and Physics – and single grade options are given.
+For a single award, options go from 9 to 1, A- to G, and U. For a double award, options go from 9-9 to 1-1, A\*A\- to GG, and U. For a triple award, we ask for a grade for each subject – Biology, Chemistry and Physics – and single grade options are given.
   - text: Reviewing GCSEs
     caption: Where applicable, we show the exam type alongside each grade.
   - text: Academic and other relevant qualifications
     caption: |
       A reminder of the different qualification options we show candidates.
 If you select ‘Other UK qualification’ suggestions are given for the following from this list of common Scottish and vocational qualifications:

-      * BTEC
+      - BTEC
-      * GCE O level
+      - GCE O level
-      * NVQ
+      - NVQ
-      * Scottish National 5
+      - Scottish National 5
-      * Scottish Higher
+      - Scottish Higher
-      * Scottish Advanced Higher
+      - Scottish Advanced Higher
-      * SVQ
+      - SVQ
-      * VRQ
+      - VRQ
   - text: Add GCSE qualification
     caption: Candidates can enter free text for a subject, but GCSE subjects are suggested.
 We de-duplicate qualifications with similar names, and while we include pilot qualifications, don’t display or store this information.
-When entering grades, an autocomplete gives a list of options, with both single and double award grades available (9-9 to 1-1, A\*A\* to GG, 9 to 1, A to G, and U).
+When entering grades, an autocomplete gives a list of options, with both single and double award grades available (9-9 to 1-1, A\*A\- to GG, 9 to 1, A to G, and U).
   - text: Add AS level qualification
     caption: Candidates can enter free text for a subject, but AS level subjects are suggested.
 We de-duplicate qualifications with similar names, and while we include pilot qualifications, don’t display or store this information.
 When entering grades, an autocomplete gives a list of options, with both single and double award grades available (AA to DE, A to E, and U).
   - text: Add A level qualification
     caption: Candidates can enter free text for a subject, but A level subjects are suggested.
 We de-duplicate qualifications with similar names, and while we include pilot qualifications, don’t display or store this information.
-When entering grades, an autocomplete gives a list of options, with both single and double award grades available (A\*A\* to DE, A* to E, and U).
+When entering grades, an autocomplete gives a list of options, with both single and double award grades available (A\*A\- to DE, A- to E, and U).
   - text: Add BTEC, NVQ or VRQ qualification
     caption: "When entering grades, an autocomplete gives a list of grade options: Distinction, Merit, Pass, Unclassified and Not applicable."
 related: